Clinamenic/GFEL/content/index.md

 ## Explore Our Digital Knowledge Garden

-An interconnected collection of ideas, concepts, and resources on Ethereum Localism.
+Our Digital Knowledge Garden is an interconnected collection of ideas, concepts, and resources on Ethereum Localism.
 The Knowledge Garden grows through community contributions and provides a rich, networked understanding of the movement.
 <div class="home-grid">
   <div class="home-card">
     <h3>Library</h3>